 Is your water heater in need of replacing?
-McKinley Heating Service Experts is here with a couple signs to look for when choosing whether it’s time to invest in a new water heating system.
+McKinley Heating Service Experts is here with a couple indicators to look for when choosing whether it’s time to purchase a new water heating system.

-If your water heater gets routine maintenance, you can expect it to operate around a decade, depending on the number of occupants in a home.
-Once your water heater hits 10 years, it’s probably time to seriously think about replacement, especially before a leak happens.
+If your water heater receives routine maintenance, you can expect it to operate around a decade, depending on how many people live in the home.
+Once your water heater reaches 10 years, it’s probably time to seriously think about replacement, especially before a leak happens.

-If the water from your water heater (hot side pipes) is coming out rusty, it may be a sign that your water heater is rusting on the inside.
+If the water from your water heater (hot side pipes) is streaming out rusty, it could be a sign that your water heater is rusting on the inside.
 This could result in a leak, not to mention contaminated water.
-Contact an expert plumber to have them see if your water heater system is getting ready to fail on you.
+Contact an expert plumber to have them see if your water heater system is getting ready to give out.

-Thundering or knocking sounds coming from your water heater can be a signal that residue has built up on the foundation of the tank.
-This means your equipment will be less efficient and will require more gas or electricity to heat your water, creating higher water heating bills.
-It also means that the excess time spent heating your water could produce more damage on your tank, leading to cracks or leaks.
+Rumbling or knocking sounds coming from your water heater can be a signal that residue has built up on the foundation of the tank.
+This means your equipment will be less efficient and will have to use more gas or electricity to heat your water, creating higher water heating bills.
+It also means that the extra time spent heating your water could produce more damage on your tank, possibly generating cracks or leaks.